 Eddie Flynn reluctantly takes on a celebrity client on trial for murder based on his belief in the man’s innocence, while a murderer sits on the jury, gleefully watching the process.
 Cavanagh cleverly plays the murderer’s presence against the brilliance of the conman lawyer.
 I received a copy of this crime thriller from the publisher Orion through NetGalley, and although it’s a decent standalone, I wish the publisher would include on NetGalley the fact that a book is part of a series.

 Taylor Watson is heavily pregnant and hopeful that moving to England will put her husband’s affair behind them.
 An introverted social media junkie, she makes a point to get out and make friends, but one of them betrays her trust, stalking her online.
 Kantaria eases Dear Reader through a cavalcade of characters who are all a bit shady, making each one suspect in turn.
 This is not only a tale of the dangers of social media, but a lesson in vetting family and friends in person.
 The ending rocks!
 I received this well-written, suspense-filled thriller from HQ through NetGalley.

-Tell me about your writing process: schedule, environment, strategies / techniques, and inspirations material and abstract.
+Tell me about your writing process: schedule, environment, strategies, inspirations, etc.